 Our test boat was equipped with a 250-hp Yamaha outboard engine and had an estimated test weight of 4,900 lbs.
 (2,223 kg).
 We hit a top speed of 42.6 mph at 5800 rpm.
 Best cruise was 29.9 mph with a fuel burn of 2.6 mpg.
 The boat jumped up on plane in just under 5 seconds and hit 20 mph (17.4 knots) in 5.16 seconds and reached 30 mph (26.1 knots) in 8.69 seconds.

 Ride and Handling

-Although I was not able to get the boat offshore, the chop in the intercoastal along with crossing steep boat wakes told me that this hull can handle serious offshore duty.
+Although we were not able to get the boat offshore, the chop in the intercoastal along with crossing steep boat wakes tells us that this hull can handle serious offshore duty.
 Through a series of aggressive S-turns and hard-over U-turns the boat carved in and out of each maneuver with no sense of slide or slipping of the prop.
-Equally impressive was how nimble the boat felt, something I was not expecting out of a hull that measures 23’ (7.01 m), 6” (15.2 cm) in length with an 8’6” (2.59 cm) beam.
+Equally impressive was how nimble the boat felt, something we were not expecting out of a hull that measures 24’ (7.32 m) in length with an 8’6” (2.59 cm) beam.

 Options to Consider